 Certified Charted Accountant

-Expertise in financial regulations, preparing financial statements and financial decisions; tax preparation and planning, business consulting, and forensic accounting
+Expert in financial regulations, statement preparation, tax planning, business consulting, and forensic accounting.

 Mr. Rupinder Gaur